Meditation Guide for Beginners (at Home)

 I can feel the difference in my day without it.
 Do I want to be a sick, stressed-out mama?
 Or a calm one?
 The decision is easy, and it’s possible with a little practice.

 Give yourself the gift of meditation and you’ll never look back.
+(And if you need help with your kids, these breathing exercises and techniques for kids will help)

 What are your tips for how to meditate for beginners?
 Please share if you’ve tried meditation!